Hibiscus Tamarind Agua Fresca

-Hibiscus Tamarind Aqua Fresca is a tangy, refreshing beverage that makes staying hydrated so much fun.
+Hibiscus Tamarind Agua Fresca is a tangy, refreshing beverage that makes staying hydrated so much fun.
 Packed with antioxidants, vitamins, and minerals, both hibiscus and tamarind are a healthy alternative to sugar-sweetened beverages.

-If you’ve been to a Mexican restaurant or A taqueria, you probably have seen pitchers of colorful drinks called aqua frescas, which in Spanish means cool or fresh water.
-Aquas frescas are non-alcoholic drinks made with fruits, flowers, cereals or seeds, then blended with sugar and water.
+If you’ve been to a Mexican restaurant or taqueria, you probably have seen pitchers of colorful drinks called agua frescas, which in Spanish means cool or fresh water.
+Aguas frescas are non-alcoholic drinks made with fruits, flowers, cereals or seeds, then blended with sugar and water.
 In Texas, hibiscus, tamarind, and horchata are pretty common but I am sure the options are endless.
-Couple of years ago, I shared Cucumber Mint Chia Fresca which is very refreshing especially in Summer months and this year, I am switching things up with more tangy Hibiscus Tamarind Aqua Fresca.
+Couple of years ago, I shared Cucumber Mint Chia Fresca which is very refreshing especially in Summer months and this year, I am switching things up with more tangy Hibiscus Tamarind Agua Fresca.

 The dried hibiscus flowers come from hibiscus flowers in many colors such as red, yellow, or peach-colored.
 The most popular variety Hibiscus sabdariffa (Roselle), the red kind are used mostly for medicinal and culinary purposes.
 You will find dried hibiscus often labeled as “flor de Jamaica” in Hispanic markets in the spice section while in the Middle Eastern grocery stores, they will be labeled as "karkady."